- DXA stands for “Dual-energy X-ray Absorptiometry.”

 Should I be concerned about the amount of radiation I will receive?

-No. The amount of radiation is much lower than that of an x–ray.
+No. The amount of radiation is much lower than that of a typical x–ray.
 In fact, it’s even less than the amount of radiation that you would be exposed to if you took an international flight.

 When do I get the results of my DXA scan?

 The DXA scan must be carefully reviewed by the technologist and a doctor specializing in bone health.
 The health care provider ordering the DXA scan will usually review the results with you within 2 weeks either over the phone or at your next appointment.
 If needed, a follow-up scan will be done no sooner than 1 year from the prior scan.